ForgeRock/forgeops/README.ng.md

 If we want to build new am and idm images for our stage environment using the stage-cfg profile, we'd do this:

-`./bin/forgeops-ng build --env-name stage --config-profile stage-cfg --push-to "my.registry.com/my-repo/stage" am idm`
+`./bin/forgeops build --env-name stage --config-profile stage-cfg --push-to "my.registry.com/my-repo/stage" am idm`

 Once that is done, you'd apply the environment via Helm or Kustomize to deploy.

 ## Command

-You will find the new command here: `/path/to/forgeops/bin/forgeops-ng`
+You will find the new command here: `/path/to/forgeops/bin/forgeops`

-The forgeops-ng command is a bash wrapper script that calls the appropriate script in `bin/commands`.
+The forgeops command is a bash wrapper script that calls the appropriate script in `bin/commands`.
 These are written in either bash or python depending on what makes sense for the task.
 All of the bash scripts support the new `--dryrun` flag which will show you the commands it would run so you can